ai-aimbot/AIMr/README.md

 AIMr leverages many modern technologies to achieve an undetected ai aimbot system with a pleasing appearance.

-AIMr works on any game that uses human shaped models (besides valorant).
+AIMr works on any game that uses human shaped models.

 NOTICE: To make it work on valorant you need perks in our [discord](https://discord.gg/AIMr) and a [Arduino Leonardo R3](https://www.amazon.com/KEYESTUDIO-Leonardo-Development-Board-Arduino/dp/B0786LJQ8K)